isaudits/docker-empire/README.md

         isaudits/empire tini -- ttyd -p 7681 powershell-empire client

 # TODO
-- .NET SDK and powershell packages not currently available in kali docker image for some reason; csharpserver does not work
 - Resource scripts no longer working as a server side parameter
 - Add script to launch empire cli web service